 ∼ Endnote ∼

-This article was originally published in May of 2016.
+This essay was originally published in May of 2016.
 On July 27th, 2016 Richard Thompson sadly passed away due to complications from his Parkinson's disease.
 He was fifty-eight years of age.
 He will be greatly missed and fondly remembered.

 If you found this essay interesting, you might also enjoy exploring these selections: